 Individuals with a financially-deprived background

 You must also be an American citizen, permanent resident or non-citizen national.
-International students may not apply to UofSC PREP.
+International students may not apply to USC PREP.

 In compliance with NIH regulations, you cannot have been out of school more than three years after obtaining a baccalaureate degree.